After School Recreational Enrichment Program

 Having trouble with your internet connection?

 The City has received inquiries from residents who are experiencing problems with their internet connection and are concerned about staying connected for distance learning.
-Any Cox Communications customers who are having trouble with their internet connection are advised to contact Government Affairs Manager Michael Hadland directly at firstname.lastname@example.org.
+Any Cox Communications customers who are having trouble with their internet connection are advised to contact Government & Regulatory Affairs Director Kristen Camuglia directly at Kristen.Camuglia@cox.com.
 Please provide your address.
 Customers can also report problems to Customer Support at 1-800-234-3993.
 The following are links to Cox Communication's troubleshooting FAQs and videos, a Wifi Optimization Guide including a helpful Infographic and Internet Experience Customer Resources.

 L.A.
-County Meets Threshold to Reopen Grades TK-6
+County Meets Threshold to Reopen Grades 7-12

-On February 16, the L.A.
-County Department of Public Health announced that students in grades TK – 6 are permitted on-site learning if the school is in full compliance with state and county directives.
+On March 15, L.A.
+County met the state’s threshold to reopen in-person instruction for grades 7-12 in full compliance with state and county directives.
+The county met the threshold to permit in-person instruction for grades TK-6 in February.
 Many of the directives are not new and very familiar to schools that re-opened under the waiver program or for services for high-need students.

 Palos Verdes Peninsula Unified School District

 On April 5, Palos Verdes Peninsula Unified Superintendent Dr. Alex Cherniss provided an update on changes that will begin the process of bringing more students safely back on campus.
 Read the update at pvpusd.net.
 The district is also seeking feedback on interest in two potential programs: a Jump Start Program for grades K-12 to help mitigate learning loss students may have experienced during the pandemic; and a remote learning Independent Study program for grades TK-12.
 Give your feedback by filling out an interest form.

 PVPUSD has compiled information on its school reopening plans that is available online, including: